computer-agents/agent-studio/eval_online_benchmarks/README.md

 **Before You Start:** You should note that agents may do some **non-reversible actions**, such as deleting files, creating files, running commands, and deleting Google Calendar events.
 Please make sure you have backups of your data.
 Some tasks may require you to provide API keys.
 Before running the tasks, **please make sure the account doesn't have important data.**

+## Google Account Setup

 Google Workspace tasks require Google API usage.
-Kindly enable Google APIs, configure OAuth, download the credentials following instructions [here](https://developers.google.com/docs/api/quickstart/python#set_up_your_environment), and specify the credential path in `agent_studio/config/api_key.json`.
-When you run the benchmark for the first time, you will be prompted to visit several URLs to authorize Google Docs, Drives, etc. The corresponding token json files like `docs_token.json` will be saved in `agent_studio/config`.
-Alternatively, you can authorize all Google services before experiments by running `python scripts/setup_api_keys.py`.
+Kindly enable Google APIs, configure OAuth, download the credentials following instructions [here](https://developers.google.com/docs/api/quickstart/python#set_up_your_environment).
+In Google Cloud Console, go to `APIs & Services` -> `Credentials` -> `Create Credentials` -> `OAuth client ID` to create a new credential and download the `credentials.json` file to local disk.
+Then specify the credential path in `agent_studio/config/api_key.json`.
+When you run the benchmark for the first time, you should authorize all Google services before experiments by running `python scripts/setup_api_keys.py`.
+You will be prompted to visit several URLs to authorize Google Docs, Drives, etc. The corresponding token json files like `docs_token.json` will be saved in `agent_studio/config`.

+### Google Calendar Setup

+For a clean start, you should create a new calendar for the benchmark.
+You can do so by going to [Google Calendar](https://calendar.google.com/calendar) and create a new calendar.
+Click the three dots in the right side of the calendar name and select `Settings and sharing`.
+Scroll down to `Integrate calendar` and copy the `Calendar ID`.
+Specify the calendar ID in `agent_studio/config/api_key.json` as `google_calendar_id`.

+### Gmail Setup

+For a clean start, you should specify a temporary email address for the benchmark.
+You can do so by going to [Temp-Mail](https://temp-mail.org/en/) and get a temporary email address.
+Specify the email address in `agent_studio/config/api_key.json` as `gmail_recipient`.

 > If you want to benchmark Google Workspace, you need to do the above steps before running the Docker image.